Lifetime Care Program

 Why This Program Matters

 Most guardians assume they will always be there for their cat.
-But illness, accidents, and sudden life changes do happen.
-Without a clear plan, cats may be left alone in the home, passed into uncertain arrangements, or surrendered in a moment of confusion.
+But illness, accidents, hospitalization, and sudden life changes do happen.
+Without a clear plan, cats may be left alone in the home, passed into uncertain arrangements, or surrendered during a moment of confusion.

-• family members, attorneys, and emergency contacts know who to call
+- Family members, attorneys, veterinarians, caregivers, and emergency contacts know who to call

 What the Program Includes